chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How to Replace Node in Automate HA Cluster
 - Open the `config.toml` at bastion node.
-- Remove the `Ip Address` of unhealth node as explain in below example.
+- Remove the `Ip Address` of unhealth node as explained in below example.
-- Add the new `Ip address` value, as explain in below example.
+- Add the new `Ip address` value, as explained in below example.
-- Make sure that all the necesssary port and fire wall setting are allign in the new node.
+- Make sure that all the necessary  port and fire wall setting are align in the new node.

  For example : Remove node to the existing deployed Postgres cluster.
  In the example we are replacing the node `10.0.7.0` with `10.0.9.0`.